 HDMI™ (High-Definition Multimedia Interface)

 HDMI has become the high-def connection of choice.
-It can carry full 1080p video and multichannel surround sound, and is your only connection option for 3D video.
+It can carry high-quality video up to 4K Ultra HD, plus high-resolution multichannel surround sound, and is your only connection option for 3D video.
 For more info, read our article about connecting your TV, or get an in-depth look at HDMI in our article covering all the details about HDMI.

 A remote control protocol that is an optional part of the HDMI spec — CEC stands for "Consumer Electronics Control."
 Available from HDMI version 1.2a on, HDMI-CEC allows multiple HDMI-connected components to be operated from a single remote control without any special setup or programming.
 HDMI-CEC is a 2-way communications system, and up to 10 devices can be controlled in a system.
-Each electronics manufacturer calls this feature something different: Panasonic uses EZ-Sync, Samsung Anynet+, Sony BRAVIA Theatre Sync, Toshiba CE-LINK, LG SimpLink, etc.
+Each electronics manufacturer calls this feature something different: Samsung Anynet+, Sony BRAVIA Theatre Sync, LG SimpLink, etc.

 HDTV (High-Definition Television)